-Have a blast this Fall by checking items off of this Fall Bucket List designed just for families!
+Have a blast this Fall by checking items off of this Fall Bucket List for Families!

-Now that fall is here it’s time to start all the fun fall activities, which means it’s time to break out the fall bucket list.
+Now that fall is here it’s time to start all the fun fall activities, which means it’s time to break out the fall bucket list so we can get started with our favorite fall activities.
 I can smell the pumpkin spice already!

 I mean it’s 90 outside right now but in a few days, it may go as low as 60 lol!
 I can’t tell you how excited I am about that!
 I love the sunshine but I’m ready for cooler temps and my wallet is ready for a cheaper electric bill.

-Kicking off our Fall Bucket List: A Trip to The Local Apple Orchard
+Kicking Off Our Fun Fall Bucket List: A Trip to The Local Apple Orchard

 This past weekend my mom and I took my kids to Apple Hill, a beautiful area in Camino, Califonia that is home to dozens of apple orchards and farms.
 We are lucky enough to live within 20 minutes of this area so we get to go back often during the season.

 The kids had lots of fun running around and checking out the farm animals.
 I had fun eating apple pie with ice cream on top.
 (I did share with everyone by the way.)